Haoran-Jiang/batchtest_covid19/README.md

 ## Code and Notebook

 All necessary code is contained in `fast_btk.py`.
-We have one notebook showing how to run our code and reproduce results
+We have one notebook showing how to run our code and reproduce results.

-## Ciatation
+## Citation

 ```
 @misc{ahn2020modeling,